How do I change my major, minor, or advisor?

 Complete the Form

-- At the top of the form, write your name and ID number.
+- At the top of the form, add your name and ID number.

 - On the ADD side of the form (the right side), fill out the following items:

-- Sign and date the form at the bottom
+- Type your name and the date at the bottom.

 Meet With Your New Academic Advisor